conan-io/docs/reference/commands/create.rst

 The ``--build-require`` argument allows to create the package using the configuration and settings of the "build" context, as it was a ``build_require``.
-This feature allows to create packages in a way that is consistent to the way they will be used later.
+This feature allows to create packages in a way that is consistent with the way they will be used later.

 .. code-block:: bash